-You must register your AMI (referred to as your product) with Amazon DevPay.
+You must register a product with Amazon DevPay The product can cover a single AMI that you want to sell or multiple AMIs (only if you want to sell them all at the same price).
 During registration, you provide product information such as pricing, and you receive information you need to sell your product.

 AWS must approve your product after you register it.
 The approval process takes several business days.
-During that time you can begin integrating your product with DevPay.